x6d8f4a/osprey/docs/workflows/update-documentation.md

 - Verify backward compatibility
 - Test all existing capabilities/providers

+---

 ## 📖 Summary: The Golden Rule

-**"If you changed code that users interact with, you must update documentation that describes that interaction."**
+> **💎 "If you changed code that users interact with, you must update documentation that describes that interaction."**
+>
+> **Corollary**: If users won't notice the change, keep documentation updates minimal or skip them entirely.

 ### **The Complete Documentation Update Process**